MicrosoftDocs/cpp-docs/docs/standard-library/basic-streambuf-class.md

 The protected virtual member function endeavors to extract the current element **ch** from the input stream, without advancing the current stream position, and return it as `traits_type::`[to_int_type](../standard-library/char-traits-struct.md#to_int_type)( **ch**).
 It can do so in various ways:

 - If a read position is available, **ch** is the element stored in the read position.
-For more information on this, see the Remarks section of the [basic_streambuf Class](../standard-library/basic-streambuf-class.md).
+For more information, see the Remarks section of the [basic_streambuf Class](../standard-library/basic-streambuf-class.md).

 - It can make a read position available by allocating new or additional storage for the input buffer, then reading in, from some external source, one or more elements.
-For more information on this, see the Remarks section of the [basic_streambuf Class](../standard-library/basic-streambuf-class.md).
+For more information, see the Remarks section of the [basic_streambuf Class](../standard-library/basic-streambuf-class.md).

-If the function cannot succeed, it returns `traits_type::`[eof](../standard-library/char-traits-struct.md#eof)`()` or throws an exception.
+If the function can't succeed, it returns `traits_type::`[eof](../standard-library/char-traits-struct.md#eof)`()` or throws an exception.
 Otherwise, it returns the current element in the input stream, converted as previously described.
 The default behavior is to return `traits_type::eof()`.

 The virtual `underflow` function, with the [sync](#sync) and [overflow](#overflow) functions, defines the characteristics of the `streambuf`-derived class.
 Each derived class might implement `underflow` differently, but the interface with the calling stream class is the same.